Nine Destinies and a Downfall: Background

 At the end of 2004, the band's contract with Napalm Records expired and it was not renewed.
 Later, Sirenia accepted an offer from a new record label, Nuclear Blast, and they signed a long-term contract in March 2005.

-Nine Destinies and a Downfall was recorded between 17 July and 1 October 2006 in three recording studios: Stargoth (Tau, Norway), Sound Suite (Marseille) and Jailhouse (Kristiansand), while it vwas mixed and mastered at Antfarm Studios (Aarhus,Denmark).
+Nine Destinies and a Downfall was recorded between 17 July and 1 October 2006 in three recording studios: Stargoth (Tau, Norway), Sound Suite (Marseille) and Jailhouse (Kristiansand), while it was mixed and mastered at Antfarm Studios (Aarhus,Denmark).
 Therefore, it is one of the most exhaustive productions of the band to raise the recording quality to a better level.
 The album it was released on 23 February 2007, almost three years after their previous album An Elixir for Existence.

 It features a much-publicized new female lead singer, Danish-born Monika Pedersen (from Sinphonia) on her only album with Sirenia, who joined the band in April 2006 replacing Henriette Bordvik.
 It also features a new guitarist, Bjørnar Landa (from Artifact), a live member of the band since 2004 who replaced Kristian Gundersen, but did not participate in the recording sessions.

 However, Pedersen's experience with Sirenia finished suddenly in November 2007 when she left the group due to musical disagreements during the European promotional tour scheduled with Therion.